Making a living from home, using your voice and choosing your own hours. It sounds like a dream. But for thousands globally, it’s a daily reality.

 — Bruce E Hennigar II (@scrubbsdj) October 10, 2020

-This goes to show that getting a steady stream of work requires a combination of strategizing, hustling, and luck.
+This shows that getting a steady stream of work requires a combination of strategizing, hustling, and luck.

 One voice actor, Mimi Barker (@MimiBarker), puts into words why show-reels are important:

 Paramount!
 A professional, relevant demo is not merely important, it’s fundamental for competing in today’s voiceover industry.
 If voice is your product, show your product in the very best manner possible!